 A person searching "personal injury lawyer near me" is not looking for a national brand.
 They're looking for a local attorney who understands their jurisdiction, their courts, their community.
 They want to sit across a desk from someone.
 They want to read reviews from people in their city.
 They want a phone number with a local area code.

 National firms know this, which is why they open local offices and try to appear local.
-But the person doing the searching can usually tell the difference.
-A Google Business Profile with 200 reviews from local clients, a decade of case results in the county courthouse, a name that other lawyers in town recognize — these things compound over years, and no amount of ad spend can manufacture them overnight.
+But the person doing the searching can often tell the difference.
+A Google Business Profile with reviews from local clients, years of case results in the county courthouse, and a name other lawyers in town recognize are assets that compound over time.
+Ad spend cannot manufacture them overnight.

 Your reputation is your moat.
-The question is whether potential clients can find it.
+The practical problem is whether potential clients can find it.

 The Actual Problem

-Most local firms don't have a talent problem or a reputation problem.
+Most local firms do not have a talent problem or a reputation problem.
 They have an infrastructure problem.

-The technology that makes national firms effective at digital advertising — Performance Max campaigns, geo-targeted bidding strategies, programmatic creative testing, conversion tracking that feeds back into campaign optimization — is not inherently expensive or complex to operate.
-It's complex to build.
-The national firms have teams of fifty people managing their Google Ads accounts.
-They have in-house creative teams producing hundreds of ad variations.
-They have data engineers building pipelines that connect every form submission back to the campaign and keyword that generated it.
+The technology that makes national firms effective at digital advertising, campaign automation, geo-targeted bidding strategies, creative testing, conversion tracking that feeds back into campaign optimization, is not inherently complex to use.
+The hard part is building and operating it well.
+National firms often have teams managing ad accounts, creative, reporting, and data pipelines that connect form submissions back to the campaigns that generated them.

-A fifteen-attorney personal injury firm doesn't need fifty people managing ads.
-But they do need the same underlying technology: campaigns that target the right geography, creative that's tested and optimized, conversion data that flows back into the algorithm, and a presence in the places potential clients actually search.
+A fifteen-attorney personal injury firm does not need fifty people managing ads.
+But it does need the same underlying technology: campaigns that target the right geography, creative that is tested and optimized, conversion data that flows back into the algorithm, and a presence in the places potential clients actually search.

-For years, the only way to access that technology was to either build it yourself (impractical), hire an agency (expensive, and you don't own the infrastructure), or buy leads from someone who built it for themselves (the trap described above).
+For years, the only way to access that technology was to either build it yourself, hire an agency, or buy leads from someone who built it for themselves.
+The first is impractical for most firms.
+The second is expensive and leaves you owning less than you should.
+The third is the trap described above.

 That's changing.
 And it changes the entire calculus of this competition.

-You'll hear this framing from people who've already decided the nationals have won.
-They have the capital, the freedom to expand into any market they choose, and the legal right to do so.
-This is America.
+You will hear a resignation version of the argument: national firms have the capital, the freedom to expand into any market they choose, and the legal right to do so.
 They can set up shop wherever they want.

 Fine.
 That's true.
 But that argument cuts both ways.

-The mega-firms aren't winning because they're better lawyers.
-They're not winning because they know your courts or your clients better than you do.
-They're winning because they have better marketing infrastructure.
-That's it.
-That's the entire advantage.
-And unlike courtroom experience, local reputation, or a decade of case results — marketing infrastructure is not a permanent moat.
-It's a technology gap.
-Technology gaps close.
+National firms are not winning local search because they know your courts or clients better than you do.
+They often win because they have better marketing infrastructure.
+Unlike courtroom experience, local reputation, or years of case results, marketing infrastructure is not a permanent moat.
+Technology gaps can close.

 Google doesn't care whether a Performance Max campaign was configured by a fifty-person in-house marketing team or assembled programmatically by a platform on behalf of a five-attorney firm.
 The algorithm optimizes on the same signals either way: creative quality, geo relevance, conversion data, landing page experience.
 The inputs are the same.
 The tools are the same.
 What's been missing is a way for smaller firms to access those tools without building an entire marketing department to operate them.

-"This is America" is not an argument for resignation.
-It's an argument for competition.
-The same market dynamics that allow national firms to enter your backyard allow platforms to exist that put better technology in your hands than what the nationals are running — purpose-built for local firms, handling the campaigns, the creative, the targeting — so you can focus on practicing law.
+The same market dynamics that allow national firms to enter your backyard also allow platforms to put better technology in local firms' hands: campaigns, creative, targeting, intake, and attribution designed around the local firm's actual practice.
 Access to justice is not a franchise operation.
-The people in your community who need a lawyer deserve to find the attorneys who actually practice in their courts — not just the ones with the largest ad budget.
+People in your community should be able to find the attorneys who actually practice in their courts, not only the firms with the largest ad budget.

 The advantage is erasable.
 The infrastructure to erase it exists now.